WDDCIT/Wddc.Api.Samples/README.md

 # Wddc Api Samples

-Some samples to interact with WDDC's API.
+Some samples to interact with our API.

 ## Getting Started